OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

 ### 9. Legal Effect

-1. This agreement comes into effect from the 25th of May 2018 for all existing customers, or from the time of purchase of an OpenCage subscription.
-It expires with cessation of the Customer's OpenCage subscription.
+1. This agreement comes into effect from the 25th of May 2018 for all existing customers, or from the time of purchase of an OpenCage service (subscription or one-time purchase) It expires with cessation of the Customer's OpenCage subscription or the utilization of all requests from a one-time purchase.